By Gudrun Gustafsdottir

-Key Metric: Segment your visitors by the Key Metrics you have set up on your account.
+- Key Metric - Segment your visitors by the Key Metrics you have set up on your account.
 Note: Key Metrics (e.g. filtering for newsletter signups) will reflect anyone that clicked on newsletter no matter on what page it was (it’s not specific for the page selected in Behavior Map).
-So at some point during their visit, the visitor clicked on "sign up for newsletter".
+So at some point during their visit, the visitor clicked on "sign up for the newsletter".

-In the following example, we want to compare how visitors from Minnesota (US) interact with our selected page vs. how visitors from the capital region in Denmark do.
-Note: These locations have been used for simplification - when selecting countries or regions, the number of visits/clicks will be higher and dots on the screenshot will be more in number.
+In this example, we compare how visitors from Minnesota (US) interact with our selected page vs. visitors from the capital region in Denmark.

 We filtered visitors to show those using a desktop computer to access the selected page, in a particular time frame.